sergxerj/jdownloader2-crawler-rule-json-schema/README.md

 ### Tips

-- Use a regex tool, preferably https://regex101.com/ with the Java 8 engine to test your matches.
+- Use a regex tool, preferably https://regex101.com/ with the Java 8 flavor to test your matches.
 - To look for urls in the page (for HTML RegEx matching) use View Page Source.
 If you don't know how to do that, ask Mr. Google "view raw html in {your-browser's-name}", he is your friend ;-).